 Before joining Human Rights First, Andrea was a staff attorney at the Georgia Legal Services Program in Savannah, Georgia, where she represented Spanish-speaking clients in state and administrative courts.
 She previously interned with LatinoJustice PRLDEF, The Door, and the ACLU of Texas.
 Andrea is the author of “The Criminal Alien Program: Immigration Enforcement in Travis County, Texas,” released by the Immigration Policy Center in February 2010.

-Andrea has a B.A. in English and History from the University of Texas at Austin, a Master’s degree in Latin American Studies from the Teresa Lozano Long Institute of Latin American Studies at the University of Texas), and a J.D. with honors from the University of Texas School of Law.
-She is admitted to practice law in New York, Georgia, and Texas.
+Andrea received her J.D. with honors from the University of Texas School of Law.
+She also holds a Master’s degree in Latin American Studies from the Teresa Lozano Long Institute of Latin American Studies at the University of Texas.
+She is a member of the American Immigration Lawyers Association and is admitted to practice law in Texas, New York, and Georgia.